kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 Unshackled from foreign intervention, Filipinos finally get free rein to run the country like hell.

-- <span class=year>1946</span> US dumps the Philippines and buggers off to Japan, leaving the Filipinos alone to clean up their gigantic mess.
-Japan donates 100,000 brooms and 50,000 mops as war reparation.
+- <span class=year>1946</span> US dumps high-school sweetheart Philippines for hot but neurotic Japan, leaving the Filipinos alone to clean up their gigantic mess.
+Japan gives 100,000 brooms and 50,000 mops as war reparation.

 - <span class=year>1950</span> Hundreds of Philippine soldiers join the American-led forces in the Korean War.
 They return home later with PTSD and a severe addiction to Korean dramas.

 - <span class=year>1957</span> Popular President Ramon Magsaysay dies in a plane crash.
 Investigations reveal that the pilot was playing Manhole on a Nintendo Game & Watch while manning the plane's controls.

-- <span class=year>1965</span> Election of Ferdinand Marcos, descendant of Ferdinand Magellan, as president ushers the Philippines’ Golden Age, during which the ruling elite plunders the country's gold reserves.
+- <span class=year>1965</span> Election of Ferdinand Marcos, descendant of Ferdinand Magellan, as president ushers the Philippines’ Golden Age, during which the ruling elite plunders the country's gold reserves and all the national wealth that they can get their hands on.

 - <span class=year>1967</span> Finally caving in to the Philippines’ nonstop badgering, Thailand, Singapore, Malaysia and Indonesia agree to form the Association of Southeast Asian Nations (ASEAN) just to shut her up.
 The Philippines immediately proposes *paluwagan* to her new best friends.